zyaaa-ux/ROSA-Tuning/README.md

 ## What is ROSA-Tuning

-ROSA is a non-neural memory mechanism running on CPUs, capable of achieving perfect recall and precise matching over infinitely long contexts.
+ROSA(RWKV Online Suffix Automation) is a non-neural memory mechanism running on CPUs, capable of achieving perfect recall and precise matching over infinitely long contexts.

 ROSA-Tuning integrates this mechanism with modern large language models, enabling them to handle arbitrarily long inputs using only a fixed-length attention window, while achieving better performance than full global attention.